 Known as being the gay-friendly neighborhood of Mexico City.
 An incredibly lively place to spend time, explore unique shops, or dine at one of the many fine establishments.
 Excellent and fun nightlife, and very close to El Ángel de la Independencia.

 High end, upscale hotel in Zona Rosa Mexico City.
 Chic and modern rooms with picturesque views.
 Rooftop jacuzzi and pool.
 Award winning breakfast in a gorgeous setting.
 One of the best places to stay in Mexico City.
-Check here for the latest prices.
+Check the latest prices on TripAdvisor or Booking.com.

 Mid-Range > Hotel Century Zona Rosa

 Spacious and airy hotel.
 Take a dip in the pool to cool off, and then head to their excellent on-site restaurant for dinner.
 Great location (close to airport and metro stops).
-Check here for the latest prices.
+Check the latest prices on TripAdvisor or Booking.com.

 Things to do in La Zona Rosa